Download the guide now

 This vaccine is important as it protects against four types of meningococcal bacteria, which cause serious disease that can quickly become life-threatening.

 Distribute the parent information as soon as it is received and as early as possible.
 This will allow parents time to digest the information and return the consent forms.
 Please ensure that any special education students also receive the information kits.
-Example timeline:

-To complete online consent parents/carers need to visit the School Vaccination Program online consent portal.
+To complete online consent, parents/carers need to visit the School Vaccination Program online consent portal

-For online consent parents/carers will need:
+For online consent, parents/carers will need:

 Benefits of online consent for parents/carers:

-Note: School staff will still need to collect signed printed consent forms and return them to the school vaccination team.
+Note: School staff will still need to collect signed, printed consent forms and return them to the school vaccination team.

-To complete online consent for school vaccinations parents can visit the School Vaccination Program online consent portal.
+To complete online consent for school vaccination,s parents can visit the School Vaccination Program online consent portal.

-Translated guides are available in Arabic العربية,Korean 한국어 , Simplified Chinese 简体中文, Traditional Chinese 繁體中文 , Vietnamese Tiếng Việt.
+Translated guides are available in Arabic العربية, Korean 한국어, Simplified Chinese 简体中文, Traditional Chinese 繁體中文, and Vietnamese Tiếng Việt.

-When parents and carers first log into the online consent platform it should look like the images below:
+When parents and carers first log into the online consent platform, it should look like the images below:

-From the NSW Health link, select ServiceNSW Account.
-The ServiceNSW login page will display.
+From the NSW Health link, select Service NSW Account.
+The Service NSW login page will display.

-NOTE: If parents do not have a Service NSW account, they can visit MyServiceNSW to register.
+Note: If parents do not have a Service NSW account, they can visit MyServiceNSW to register.

-On the login web page, parents will need to tyope their ServiceNSW account details:
+On the login web page, parents will need to type their Service NSW account details:

 To ensure everything runs smoothly, the vaccination team will need:

-The vaccination team are specially trained to deal with all emergencies.
+The vaccination team is specially trained to deal with all emergencies.
 The vaccination team will remain at your school for at least 15 minutes after the last student has been vaccinated and will ensure all vaccinated students have not experienced an adverse event following immunisation prior to departing.
 A contact phone number for the vaccination team will be left with the school.

 Parents of students who have completed consent but missed vaccination throughout the year will be sent a notification.
-The notification will advise parents their child was not vaccinated.
+The notification will advise parents that their child was not vaccinated.

 Every effort will be made to vaccinate students who have completed consent but missed vaccination throughout the year at subsequent school clinics.
 Where this is possible, parents will be advised of arrangements for catch-up vaccinations.

-This is an example of a checklist, please discuss with your local PHU/CHC SVP coordinator.
+This is an example of a checklist.
+Please discuss with your local PHU/CHC SVP coordinator.

-In 2025 the following vaccines will be offered:
+In 2025, the following vaccines will be offered:

 If your child is in Year 7 or Year 10, you can give consent online for their routine school vaccinations.